Sub-keV dark matter can strongly ionize molecular clouds

-While the modeling of DM ionization in local clouds would not require to assume any DM distribution (i.e. leading to really robust bounds), we select a cloud located quite close to the GC to demonstrate the potential of such dark clouds to probe sub-keV DM.
+While the modeling of DM ionization in local clouds would not require to assume any DM distribution, we also select a cloud located quite close to the GC to demonstrate the potential of such dark clouds to probe sub-keV DM.
 The advantage is the higher DM density in this region, with the disadvantage of introducing uncertainties related to the DM distribution profile.
 For concreteness, we choose {\it G1.4-1.8+87}, with a size of around $8.2$~pc, and located around $400$~pc away from GC, above the Galactic plane~\cite{Bhoonah:2018wmw}.
 This cloud was found to be compatible with an ionization rate as low as $1.9 \times 10^{-19 }\,\, \textrm{s}^{-1}$ ~\cite{Bhoonah:2018gjb}, however, Ref.~\cite{Farrar:2019qrv} casted serious doubts on the gas temperature used in this analysis.
-We will use this cloud as an example of the optimistic case of MC with low ionization rate located close to the Galactic Center.
+We will use this cloud as an example of the optimistic case of MC with low ionization rate located close to the GC.
 However, this should not be interpreted as a strict constraint, but rather as a forecast to illustrate the potential of similar clouds once more robust analyses are performed.
 To derive this limit, we choose a value of ionization of $3.8 \times 10^{-19}\,\, \textrm{s}^{-1}$ and will assume a prototypical NFW DM profile, which is the standard assumption in this kind of searches.
 We will call this an optimistic constraint, that will be shown in a different way than the fiducial and conservative cases, for clarity.
 As in the case of local MCs, more research is needed to identify more clouds close to the GC.
-IRDCs located close to the GC but above the Galactic plane are probably the best target to constraint the ionization caused by sub-keV DM, since the impact of CR ionization will be significantly reduced.